 What is going on with Python concurrency?

 I LOVE Python.
 I can’t tell you why exactly, but it’s a joy to code in.

-Nevertheless, whenever I dipped into Python concurrency I come away confused.
+Nevertheless, whenever I dipped into Python concurrency I came away confused.

-In fact, most people are confused about concurrency in Python, I see comments like:
+In fact, most Python Developers are confused about concurrency in Python, I see comments like:

 …python threads are buggy

 …python can’t do concurrency because of the GIL